What we offer

 Trinity’s Links with Hampshire, the Isle of Wight and Milton Keynes

 Trinity admits students from all over the UK and internationally: we are one of the most cosmopolitan and diverse colleges in Cambridge.
 Under the University’s Area Links scheme, Trinity has particular responsibility for Schools Liaison activities in Milton Keynes, Hampshire and the Isle of Wight.
-State schools and colleges in these areas will receive regular Access Bulletins from the Schools Liaison Assistant, containing information about events and resources for students and teachers.
+State schools and colleges in these areas will receive regular Access Bulletins from the Schools Liaison Officers, containing information about events and resources for students and teachers.

-The Schools Liaison Assistant is always happy to arrange visits to schools and colleges in our Link Areas in order to speak to students and run workshops.
+The Schools Liaison Officers is always happy to arrange visits to schools and colleges in our Link Areas and across the country in order to speak to students and run workshops.
 We also welcome school groups to Cambridge throughout the year.
 Please see the Activities for Schools page for an overview of the activities which we can offer.
 Although priority for visits will be given to our Link Areas of Milton Keynes, Hampshire and the Isle of Wight, and you may initially wish to contact the College which is linked with your own area of the UK, the Area Links scheme is not intended to be prescriptive and we welcome enquiries from teachers and prospective students from all over the UK, and beyond.